 Interactive collaboration on shared documents

 Most web conferencing tools offer online collaboration.
 This means participants can not only share their desktop, but can also display documents and data, and can transfer mouse and keyboard control to their fellow users.
 Handy annotation tools enable participants to highlight or circle passages of text etc.

 Online meetings are nearly always more efficient than face-to-face meetings, since participants save time they would otherwise need for travel.
 That said, their effectiveness depends on the same factors that apply face-to-face, for example:

 - Are topics approached in a well-structured way?

-Since online meetings lack the social controls of a physical meeting, these factors are even more important.
+Since web conferences and webinars lack the social controls of a physical meeting, these factors are even more important.
 Virtual participants might be checking their email or browsing the web on the side, and there is no way of knowing whether a participant is really ‘there’ or not.
 To help you address these concerns, we recommend you check out the application Meeting Efficiency® by the Parmenides Foundation.